Getting home to your excitable pooch or cat at the end of a busy day is enough to put a smile on anyone’s face.

 To help you keep your pets happy and safe at home we’ve put together some top tips to help you out and to give you peace of mind while you’re away from your furry friend.

-Lilies may be your favourite flower but they can be lethal to cats.
-If you do have them in the house keep them in a room your cats don’t go into or on a high surface they can’t get at.
-However, it might just be best not to take the risk at all and invest in some silk flowers and a lily scented air freshener.
+If you want them in the house, keep them in a room your cats don’t go into or on a high surface they can’t get at.
+However, it might just be best not to take the risk at all and invest in some silk flowers and scented air freshener.

 Your pets should always have access to fresh drinking water so be sure to fill up their bowls before you leave the house.
 If possible leave more than one source of water in different locations as animals like choice too!